Updated June 2025

 The AER does not separate low-permeability oil production from conventional crude oil production.
 It is often difficult or impossible to separate the tight portion of the reserve or tight oil production from a reservoir.
 Therefore, any tight oil volumes are included within the AER’s crude oil reserves and production reporting.

-Crude oil production is forecast by density and by well type.
+Crude oil production is forecast by density and well type.
 In Alberta, crude oil is oil produced outside the oil sands areas or, if within the oil sands areas, from formations other than the Mannville and Woodbend Groups.
 Crude oil is classified by density into the following categories:

 - ultra-heavy crude oil (density is greater than or equal to 925 kilograms per cubic metre [kg/m3])